Vaesea/godottux/README.md

 ### Debug Mode
 You activate this by pressing the \ key.

-When you activate this, instructions are given to you.
+When you activate this, instructions are given to you through a message (I'm not sure if it works on Linux or not, but it should)

 There is currently no way to disable this other than to delete your save file.